calmm-js/documentation/introduction-to-calmm.md

 enable structural programming, but in this case following the structure of the data rather than that of the desired display elements.

-The combination of atoms and lenses realizes the ability to plug-and-play components.
+The combination of atoms and lenses realizes the plug-and-play vision for components.
 The transmission of state to components becomes concise and effective.